 The Initial Term Loan required quarterly principal repayments of \$0.875 million, and the Incremental Term Loan required quarterly principal repayments of \$0.625 million (which have been paid as described below), and in each case require a lump sum repayment of the remainder outstanding at maturity.
-Commencing in 2020, we are also required to make an annual prepayment of outstanding obligations under the Credit Facility (applied first to the Term Loans, then to the Revolver, in the manner set forth in the Credit Facility), ranging from 0% - 50% (based on a defined leverage ratio) of specified excess cash flow (as defined in the Credit Facility) for the prior fiscal year.
-The \$107.0 million ECF Amount was due in the second quarter of 2020 (Q2 2020) based on this provision.
+We are also required to make an annual prepayment of outstanding obligations under the Credit Facility (applied first to the Term Loans, then to the Revolver, in the manner set forth in the Credit Facility), ranging from 0% - 50% (based on a defined leverage ratio) of specified excess cash flow (as defined in the Credit Facility) for the prior fiscal year.
+The \$107.0 million ECF Amount was due in Q2 2020 based on this provision.
 No Credit Facility prepayments based on 2020 excess cash flow will be required in 2021.
 In addition, prepayments of outstanding obligations under the Credit Facility (applied as described above) may also be required in the amount of specified net cash proceeds received above a specified annual threshold (including proceeds from the disposal of certain assets).
 No Credit Facility prepayments based on net cash proceeds were required during 2020, nor will such prepayments be required in 2021.
 Further mandatory principal prepayments of the Term Loans based on specified excess cash flow and/or net cash proceeds may be required subsequent to 2021.
 Any outstanding amounts under the Revolver are due at maturity.

 In Q1 2021, we repaid an aggregate of \$30.0 million under the Incremental Term Loan.
 During Q1 2020, we made the scheduled quarterly principal repayment of \$0.875 million under the Initial Term Loan, and also prepaid an aggregate of \$60.0 million under the Incremental Term Loan.
 This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
 This prepayment also reduced the ECF Amount due in Q2 2020 to \$47.0 million.
 On April 27, 2020, we prepaid \$47.0 million under the Initial Term Loan.
+This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
+This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
 This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayment eliminated the remainder of the ECF Amount.
-Subsequent to this prepayment, we prepaid an additional \$14.0 million under the Term Loans in June 2020 (\$1.5 million under the Initial Term Loan and \$12.5 million under the Incremental Term Loan).
+This prepayment satisfied the remainder of our obligations with respect to the ECF Amount.
+We prepaid an additional \$14.0 million under the Term Loans in June 2020 (\$1.5 million under the Initial Term Loan and \$12.5 million under the Incremental Term Loan).
 No further repayments were required or made during 2020.